Discovering Predictable Latent Factors for Time Series Forecasting: Related Work

-Researchers began constructing deep networks for time series decomposition in the past few years.
-Several approaches \cite{asadi2020spatio,DBLP:conf/iclr/OreshkinCCB20,DBLP:conf/nips/WuXWL21} explicitly decompose time series into trend and seasonality and predict future signals according to the characteristics of different components.
-Sen \emph{et al.}~\cite{DBLP:conf/nips/SenYD19} use temporal convolution networks to conduct matrix factorization for prediction time series.
-Wang \emph{et al.}~\cite{wangmicn} use isometric and multi-scaled convolutions to capture local-global interactions in time series data.
-The methods above mainly focus on leveraging the existing classic signal processing theories to increase the interpretability of their models, while our method takes full use of the strong ability of information abstraction of deep learning to extract more intrinsic representations as predictable latent factors for time series forecasting.
-The neural basis expansion analysis approaches, N-BEATS \cite{DBLP:conf/iclr/OreshkinCCB20} and N-HITS \cite{DBLP:journals/corr/abs-2201-12886}, use residual mechanism to hierarchically decompose the prediction into interpretable outputs besides the seasonality-trend decomposition.
-Unlike gradually decomposing the original signal, our method infers intrinsic and predictable latent factors from the input data with the guidance of semantics, which is more flexible for relation modeling.
+Researchers have recently ventured into constructing deep networks for time series decomposition.
+In these endeavors, various approaches \cite{asadi2020spatio,DBLP:conf/iclr/OreshkinCCB20,DBLP:conf/nips/WuXWL21,DBLP:conf/icml/ZhouMWW0022} explicitly decompose time series into trend and seasonality components, subsequently utilizing these components to forecast future signals.
+Sen \emph{et al.}~\cite{DBLP:conf/nips/SenYD19} use temporal convolution networks to perform matrix factorization for prediction time series.
+Wang \emph{et al.}~\cite{wangmicn} use isometric and multi-scale convolutions to capture local-global interactions within time series data.
+These methods mainly focus on leveraging the existing classic signal processing theories to enhance model interpretability, while our method harnesses the potent information abstraction capabilities of deep learning to extract more intrinsic representations as predictable latent factors for time series forecasting. { Except for the season-trend decomposition, Transformer-based methods, i.e., Autoformer \cite{DBLP:conf/nips/WuXWL21} and FEDformer \cite{DBLP:conf/icml/ZhouMWW0022}, additionally introduce new attention mechanisms as inner decomposition modules according to the frequency characteristics of signals. } Neural basis expansion analysis approaches methods like N-BEATS \cite{DBLP:conf/iclr/OreshkinCCB20} and N-HITS \cite{DBLP:journals/corr/abs-2201-12886}, use residual mechanisms to hierarchically decompose predictions into interpretable outputs augmenting the seasonality-trend decomposition paradigm.
+Unlike gradually decomposing the original signal, our method infers latent factors to form intrinsic and predictable signal components from the input data with the guidance of semantics, which is more flexible for relation modeling.